phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

 ---
 layout: post
-title: Actually, Rent Control Is Great
+title: "Actually, Rent Control Is Great, Part 1: Revisiting Ontario's Experience and its Housing Supply"
-draft: true
 ---

-<h3>## THIS IS A DRAFT, please do not share.</h3>

 In April, the government of Ontario decided to extend rent control to every dwelling in the province, as opposed to just buildings constructed before 1991.